Space Safety Programme: History

 The programme started in 2009 and its mandate was extended until 2019.
 The second phase of the programme received €46.5 million for the 2013–2016 period.
 The original SSA Programme was designed to support Europe's independent space access and utilization through the timely and accurate information delivery regarding the space environment, particularly hazards to both in-orbit and ground infrastructure.
 In 2019 it evolved into the present Space Safety Programme (S2P) with an expanded focus, also including missions and activities to mitigate and prevent dangers from space.

+At the ESA ministerial council in 2025, member states committed to a budget of €955 million for S2P over the following three years, increasing the budget by 30%.
+These funds were even higher than what the programme requested and covered all plans outlined in the proposal published before the council.
+In 2025, IAU approved the naming of 10 asteroids after people and places connected with ESA's planetary defense projects.

 Structure

-The programme is split into three "Cornerstones" and six "COSMIC" areas:
+The programme is split into three "Cornerstones" managing major missions and six "COSMIC" areas managing small missions and other aspects of the programme:

 Space Weather Cornerstone

 S2P's space weather projects are monitoring the activity of the Sun, the solar wind, and Earth's magnetosphere, ionosphere, and thermosphere, that can affect spaceborne and ground-based infrastructure or endanger human life or health.
 This data is processed and made available freely via the Space Weather Service Network.

-Upcoming deep-space missions such as Vigil, designed to observe the Sun from the Sun-Earth Lagrange point L_{5}, will contribute to this monitoring system, allowing for timely warnings.
-Earth-orbiting missions like SWING, Aurora-C, and SWORD will form the Distributed Space Weather Sensor System (D3S).
+The upcoming deep-space mission Vigil, designed to observe the Sun from the Sun-Earth Lagrange point L_{5}, will contribute to this monitoring system, allowing for timely warnings.

 Planetary Defence Cornerstone

 Planetary Defence at ESA focuses on detecting natural objects, such as asteroids and comets, which can potentially impact Earth, gathering observations from telescopes around the world and plotting their path through the sky to calculate the impact risk.
 Another area of the Cornerstone's activity is coordinating the response to a possible impactor with the international community through groups such as the International Asteroid Warning Network (IAWN) and the Space Mission Planning Advisory Group (SMPAG).
 The European asteroid observation network is coordinated by the S2P's Near-Earth Object Coordination Centre (NEOCC).

-ESA is building the Flyeye network of automated ground-based telescopes to scan the sky every night for Near Earth Object (NEO) detection.
-The first telescope, built on Sicily, had its first light in 2025.
-S2P is also developing the asteroid-detecting space telescope named NEOMIR that will be placed in the Sun–Earth Lagrange point L_{1}.

 In October 2024, ESA launched the Hera mission, a follow-up to NASA's DART mission which performed the first kinetic impact test of Planetary Defence on 26 September 2022.
 Hera will rendezvous with the impacted Didymos binary asteroid system in 2026 to study the crater formed, the dust plume released, and more.
-S2P is working on two other asteroid exploration missions, the Hera-derived Ramses and the smaller CubeSat-type Satis.
+S2P is working on another asteroid exploration mission, the Hera-derived Ramses and developing the asteroid-detecting space telescope named NEOMIR that will be placed in the Sun–Earth Lagrange point L_{1}.